 Exploring Saint Paul doesn’t have to cost you much.
 From zoos to festivals and tours, here’s a roundup of our free activities.

-One of the state’s most-visited attractions is family-friendly, free and open 365 days a year.
-Como Zoo and Conservatory is an easy day of entertainment and education that doesn’t cost you anything.
-In addition to all of the animals, make sure to snap photos of the 101-year-old Marjorie McNeely Conservatory, the Sunken Garden and the Japanese Garden.
+Minnesota's best attraction is family-friendly, free and open 365 days a year.
+Como Park Zoo and Conservatory is an easy day of entertainment and education that doesn’t cost you anything.
+In addition to all of the animals, make sure to snap photos of the 105-year-old Marjorie McNeely Conservatory, the Sunken Garden and the Japanese Garden.
 The Como Park Zoo and Conservatory is open as a one-way walking path from 10am-6pm daily.
 Advanced reservations are required.

-If you love history, then you’ll adore the Landmark Center.
+If you love history, then you’ll geek out over the Landmark Center.
 This castle-esque building in downtown Saint Paul began its legacy as a federal post office and courthouse.
-It's a place where famous gangsters were tried here, and two US Supreme Court Justices practiced here.
-The act that enforced Prohibition was written upstairs.
+It's a place where famous gangsters were tried, two US Supreme Court Justices practiced, and the act that enforced Prohibition was written.
 Today, it’s a free arts and cultural center that’s ready to welcome you to Saint Paul.

-The Minneapolis and Saint Paul parks systems rank as the top two in the nation, so Harriet Island is really the first of many free parks to check out (look into Indian Mounds Park, Bruce Vento Nature Sanctuary and Crosby Farm Park for more).
-Have a picnic, hike the Mississippi River, photograph Raspberry Island or see if there’s an event happening at the park.
-As a bonus, you’ll get great views of the downtown skyline.
+The Twin Cities parks systems rank top in the nation, so Harriet Island is just one of many free parks to check out (we also recommend Indian Mounds Park, Bruce Vento Nature Sanctuary and Crosby Farm Park).
+Have a picnic, hike the Mississippi River, photograph Raspberry Island or see if there’s an event going on.
+Great views of the downtown skyline are an added bonus.

-Get your exercise and your sightseeing in the same go.
+Get your exercise and sightseeing in the same go.
 Summit Avenue is the longest stretch of Victorian houses in the United States, and the houses are stunning in every season.
-Whether you choose to walk or bike ride down this historic street, make sure you stop at the James J. Hill House, F. Scott Fitzgerald’s home and the Mississippi River Overlook.
+Whether you choose to walk, bike or drive down this historic street, make sure you stop at the James J. Hill House, the F. Scott Fitzgerald house and the Mississippi River Overlook.

 See what’s happening on our events calendar, because there’s always some kind of festival going on in Saint Paul.
-The season doesn't matter, and you'll often find free events that attract anywhere from 100 to 100,000 people: the Saint Paul Winter Carnival, Crashed Ice, LuckyPalooza, Grand Old Day, Twin Cities Jazz Festival, Mekong Night Markets, Music in Mears and the Japanese Lantern Festival are just the beginning of a line of festivals and events that happen here every year.
-Click here to browse the calendar.
+The season doesn't matter—winter, spring, summer or fall—you'll find free events throughout the year.
+Some of our favorites include Saint Paul Winter Carnival, LuckyPalooza, Irish Fair, Saint Paul Art Crawl, Grand Old Day, Twin Cities Jazz Festival, Mekong Night Markets, Lowertown Sounds, Lowertown Blues & Funk Fest and the Japanese Obon Festival.